Bipolar Symptoms in Women

 Bipolar Disorder Statistics

-Bipolar disorder is a complex mental health condition that affects millions of individuals worldwide.
+Bipolar disorder is a complex mental health condition affecting millions worldwide.
 Characterized by alternating periods of intense mood swings, ranging from elevated states of mania to episodes of profound depression, bipolar disorder can significantly impact a person’s daily functioning, relationships, and overall quality of life.

 - Prevalence: According to the World Health Organization (WHO), bipolar disorder affects approximately 2.4% of the global population.
 It occurs equally among men and women and can develop at any age, although the typical age of onset is late adolescence to early adulthood.

-- Lifetime Risk: The National Institute of Mental Health (NIMH) estimates that about 4.4% of adults in the United States will experience bipolar disorder at some point in their lives.
+- Lifetime Risk: The National Institute of Mental Health (NIMH) estimates that about 4.4% of adults in the United States will experience bipolar disorder at some point.

 - Comorbidity: Bipolar disorder often co-occurs with other mental health conditions.
 Studies show that approximately 60-70% of individuals with bipolar disorder have at least one comorbid psychiatric disorder, such as anxiety disorders, substance use disorders, or attention-deficit/hyperactivity disorder (ADHD).